albanie/collaborative-experts/README.md

 <img width="300" alt="logo" src="figs/logo-centre.png">
 </p>

-We are hosting a video retrieval challenge as part of the Video Pentathlon Workshop.
-Find out how to participate [here](misc/challenge.md)!
+We hosted a video retrieval challenge as part of the <a href="https://www.robots.ox.ac.uk/~vgg/challenges/video-pentathlon/">Video Pentathlon Workshop</a>.
+The challenge is described in a technical report <a href="https://arxiv.org/abs/2008.00744">here</a>.

+For details on code related to the challenge, see [here](misc/challenge.md)!

 ### Pretrained video embeddings